While PR practice has changed dramatically over the last few decades, storytelling remains at the heart of what we do.

 It is stories about people, rather than facts and figures, that stick in our minds.
 In the event of a disaster, rightly or wrongly, hearing about the plight of one person has a greater emotional impact on most of us than statistics of fatalities.

-Who could bring your brand, product and messages to life?
+Who could bring your brand, products and messages to life?

-Over the last two decades, I’ve been fortunate to interview people from all walks of life to get their stories out to a local, national or global audience.
+Over the last two decades, DCA have interviewed people from all walks of life to get their stories out to a local, national or global audience.
 From actors to astrophysicists, CEOs to cheesemakers, farmers to financial advisors, they have all had something in common: an absolute passion for what they do.
 Telling their story has been a privilege.

 Who are the heroes that could star in your PR strategy?
 They could be your employees, or perhaps clients or customers.